NissiAttakora2003/Week2-programming/README.md

 # Week2-programming
-same stuff for week 2
+same material for week 2
 ive added a line